 In March 2020, the World Health Organization declared Coronavirus COVID-19 a global pandemic.
-The Coronavirus outbreak has caused tremendous human and economic hardship both globally and throughout the United States.
-The measures taken to protect public health has had an adverse impact, disrupting economic activity and creating a surge in job losses.
-While the ongoing pandemic poses considerable economic risks, there has been no significant disruption to LACERS' operations.
-The System has largely been successful in maintaining normal operation remotely.
-Although the financial markets remain volatile, LACERS' investment strategy is to maintain a well-diversified portfolio in order to mitigate the risk of market uncertainty.
+The Coronavirus outbreak caused tremendous human and economic hardship both globally and throughout the United States.
+The measures taken to protect public health had an adverse impact, disrupted economic activity and created a surge in job losses resulting in significant market losses.
+While the global economic activity and financial markets have largely rebounded from their March 2020 losses, it is unclear how the current global supply-chain disruptions and a surge in inflation would impact future market performance.